 In one form of central sleep apnea, called Ondine curse, which usually occurs in newborns, people may breathe inadequately or not at all except when they are fully awake.
 Ondine curse can be fatal.

 Symptoms during sleep are usually first noticed by a sleep partner, roommate, or housemate.
 In all types of sleep apnea, breathing may become abnormally slow and shallow, or breathing may suddenly stop (sometimes for up to 1 minute), then resume.

 In all types of sleep apnea, the disturbances in sleep can result in daytime sleepiness Insomnia and Excessive Daytime Sleepiness (EDS) The most commonly reported sleep-related problems are insomnia and excessive daytime sleepiness.
 Insomnia is difficulty falling asleep or staying asleep, waking up early, or a disturbance in... read more , fatigue, irritability, headaches in the mornings, slowness of thought, and difficulty concentrating.
+People who have excessive sleepiness are at increased risk of injury when operating motor vehicles or heavy machinery or doing other activities during which it is dangerous to be sleepy.
+They may have difficulties at work and sexual dysfunction.
 Because oxygen levels in the blood may decrease significantly, atrial fibrillation Atrial Fibrillation and Atrial Flutter Atrial fibrillation and atrial flutter are very fast electrical discharge patterns that make the atria (upper chambers of the heart) contract very rapidly, with some of the electrical impulses... read more may develop, and blood pressure may increase.

 Obstructive sleep apnea